 Highlights include Peggy’s Pink Pavlova, Lemon, a Raspberry & Rose Layer Cake and Strawberry & Champagne Cupcakes.

 The setting is equally beautiful in The Lanesborough’s Céleste dining room, which has a naturally illuminated domed glass ceiling.

-The Peggy Porschen Afternoon Tea is available every day from August 5, 2021
+The Peggy Porschen Afternoon Tea is available every day until November 11, 2021